johnsoncodehk/tsslint/README.md

     });
     ```

-This powerful compatibility allows you to consolidate your code quality checks under TSSLint, benefiting from its minimalist architecture while still leveraging the vast ecosystem of ESLint rules.
+This compatibility allows you to consolidate code quality checks under TSSLint, benefiting from its minimalist architecture while still leveraging the vast ESLint rules ecosystem.

 ## CLI Usage